davidbrewer/xmonad-ubuntu-conf/README.md

 The twelve workspaces I use are named for the kinds of work I regularly do.
 I have tried to train myself to always keep certain types of work on specific workspaces, because it makes it much easier to keep track of what I'm doing and find it again if I get interrupted.

 You are likely to want to rename these to suit your own needs.
 Nevertheless, here's an explanation of what I use each workspace for in case it gives you some ideas:
-* Chat: all instant messenger sessions are launched here.
+* Chat: right now I am using this for Slack
 * Dbg: debugging.
 Depending on what I'm doing this may contain a terminal or a browser.
 * Pix: image manipulation; specifically, I run GIMP on this workspace.
 * Docs: documentation.
 I try to keep whatever docs I am referring to on this workspace.